true

 This document has been created following the discussions among - and inputs from - participants of the Prague Process Workshop held in Tbilisi in October 2023, highlighting best practices, key success factors and stumbling blocks to digitalising the various aspects of the migration management cycle, as well as providing some recommendations for next steps.
 The Workshop focused on the increased role of digitalisation, and how this can be deployed to assist in migration management.

-#Migration and development #Diaspora #Migration good governance
+#Migration good governance #Capacity development

 Summary